RegionMiner subtask: Annotation and Statistics

 Additional to the above, a region can be classified as promoter.

-A table with the distribution of the regions on the different
+A thirs table shows the distribution of the regions on the different

-chromosomes of the genome is shown.
+chromosomes of the genome.
 The content of this table is hidden by

 default, but can be shown by clicking the "Show details" link in the